josmithiii/faust-jos/percussion/README.txt

 * Collect percussion examples into percussion.lib and propose it

-* Make sure original licenses are propagated unchanged
+* Make sure original licenses are propagated unchanged (I assume everything is GPL)

-* Adapt old 'crackle' patch from Tim Stilson and any others related /l/fj/crackle/
+* Adapt old 'crackle' patch from Tim Stilson and any others related: /l/fj/crackle/

 History